 If you're interested in Black Friday binoculars deals, you've come to the right place.
-Get reviews of our favorite birding binoculars that are on sale.
+Some of our favorite birding binoculars are on sale.

-When I joined the Birds & Blooms team as a digital editor, I was a beginning birdwatcher.
-I picked up an affordable pair of Nikon aculon binoculars to use in my yard and a field guide to help me identify more birds.
-I still use these Nikons every day checking out the birds at my feeders, and I’ve taken them out birdwatching dozens of times.
+When I joined the Birds & Blooms team as a digital editor, I was a beginning birder.
+I picked up an affordable pair of Nikon Aculon binoculars to use in my yard and a field guide to help me identify more birds.
+I still use these Nikons every day (mine are the 8×42 model) checking out the birds at my feeders, and I’ve taken them out birdwatching dozens of times.
 They’re a perfect choice for new birders, especially at this low Black Friday price.

 These Nikons are very easy to focus and use, even if you’ve never used binoculars before.
 They offer a wide field of view and clear, bright images, even in the early morning and evening hours.
 My husband has even used them at night to look at stars, planets and the moon.
 I can also attest to their durability—my daughter once tossed them off of our second-story deck and they were not damaged.
 One caveat—these are not waterproof, so leave them at home on rainy days and boat rides.

 Check out the birdwatching equipment and gear you never knew you needed.

 Celestron Nature DX 8×42 Binoculars